China says US needs to fix 'wrong actions' as Huawei ban rattles supply chains

 The United States has accused Huawei of working for the Chinese government and engaging in activities contrary to national security, accusations Huawei denies.

-The Trump administration softened its stance slightly this week by granting the firm a licence to buy U.S. goods until Aug.
+The Trump administration softened its stance slightly this week by granting the firm a license to buy U.S. goods until Aug.
 19 to minimize disruption for customers.

 'FALSE STATEMENT'